John Platts-Mills

 Add to Portfolio

 John is regularly instructed on a range of Insurance and Reinsurance disputes.
-He assisted Colin Edelman KC and Andrew Burns QC draft the Third Edition of the Law of Reinsurance.
+He has recently assisted Colin Edelman KC and Andrew Burns KC in drafting the Third Edition of the Law of Reinsurance.

 Recent highlights include: